cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CAP GEMINI IT.-PRODUCTION SENTINEL 2-EN.md

 The solution key points are as follows:
 * The microservices architecture is based on a high-availability Kubernetes cloud cluster of around 100 virtual machines.
+* Non-linear workflow (SCDF)
-* A message queue-based choreography system ensures a dynamic PODs scaling.
+* A message based (Kafka) choreography system with dynamic scaling
-* A shared volume is implemented using a virtual file system.
+* A high-performance, finely optimised CEPH FS shared volume

 ![Archi Picture](Project-CAP GEMINI IT.-PRODUCTION SENTINEL 2-EN pict 3.png)